United Arab Emirates–United States relations: Military

-The United Arab Armed Forces also receive defense advice from two former top U.S. military commanders, former Secretary of Defense James Mattis and General John R. Allen, a retired United States Marine Corps four-star general and former commander of the NATO International Security Assistance Force.
+The United Arab Armed Forces also receive defense advice from two former top U.S. military commanders, former secretary of defense James Mattis and General John R. Allen, a retired United States Marine Corps four-star general and former commander of the NATO International Security Assistance Force.

 On 4 February 2019, a CNN investigation found out that the U.S. weapons, which were sold to UAE and Saudi Arabia, ended up in the hands of al Qaeda fighters, hardline Salafi militias and other militants waging war in Yemen.
 The investigation also unveiled that UAE and Saudi Arabia used US-made weapons in form of currency to buy the loyalties of militias.

-Through a partnership with the United States, the United Arab Emirates has spearheaded an active role in fighting against AQAP and ISIL-YP in Yemen.
-On 26 February 2019, U.S. President Donald Trump publicly thanked the United Arab Emirates on his Twitter for the UAE's effort in rescuing Danny Burch, a U.S. citizen who was held in captivity for 18 months by militants in Yemen.
+Through a partnership with the United States, the United Arab Emirates has spearheaded an active role in fighting against AQAP and ISIS-YP in Yemen.
+On 26 February 2019, U.S. president Donald Trump publicly thanked the United Arab Emirates on his Twitter for the UAE's effort in rescuing Danny Burch, a U.S. citizen who was held in captivity for 18 months by militants in Yemen.
 In late 2020, it was reported that the Trump administration would sell the UAE an estimated $10 billion of F-35 jets and $2.9 billion of armed MQ-9B drones.

 Based on a November 2020 report by Amnesty International, United States’ decision to sell 18 armed MQ-9B aerial drones worth approximately $2.9 billion to the United Arab Emirates could result in increasing civilian deaths in Yemen and Libya.
 Since March 2015, UAE, as part of the Saudi-led coalition has carried out several air strikes in Yemen.
 Amnesty International has visited and investigated dozens of sites in eight governorates, targeted in UAE air strikes as part of the Saudi-led coalition, and repeatedly found remnants of munitions manufactured by the United States.